SCTCoding/Useful-Stuff/README.md

 ## LocalItems-Keychain-Solver.sh
 This is a simple script for dealing with local items keychain issues encountered in certain environments.
 The dreaded local items keychain popup that causes frustration and irritation.

+## Local_Items_Management.sh
+This is a script used to keep the number of local items keychains from running away in situations where the drive is booting many computers.
+For example debug/utility drives used by IT professionals.